kh-ryu1/kh-ryu1/LNG_Facility_Electrical_Design_and_Commissioning/README.md

-# 🛢️ LNG Facility Electrical Design & Commissioning
+# 🛢️ LNG Facility Electrical & Instrumentation Design/ Commissioning

 ## Project Overview
 These projects involved the detailed electrical design and commissioning of LNG processing and storage facilities, focusing on reliable power distribution and emergency power supply.